alena-zayts/LLMs_for_integers_addition/README.md

 # Solutions

-## 1. First approach - teach a model with demonstrations
+## 1. First approach - teach a model with demonstrations and use a runtime

 ### Literature review
 The first possible direction of solving the problem of addition of two long integers as one of the mathematical problems is to teach language models the process of reasoning.